Menu

 3. An increased confidence, knowledge and skills of all staff in teaching PE and sport

-More CPD will be provided throughout the year.
+More CPD will be provided where necessary.

 Broader experience of a range of sports and activities offered to all pupils